 - In order to validate resources claiming to conform to US Core, it is necessary to configure Firely Server to use an external terminology server incl. support for expanding SNOMED CT and LOINC ValueSets.
-See Terminology services. - The on-demand parameter is not supported for the \$docref operation on DocumentReference resources
+See Terminology services. - Certain parameters are not implemented for the \$docref operation on DocumentReference resources.
+See Fetch DocumentReference \$docref for more details.